GreywallSoftware/.github/profile/README.md

 Our platform serves several industries with purpose-built solutions, including emergency management, business continuity, healthcare, higher education, aviation, and government.

-## Engineering

-Our stack spans a Vue.js frontend, a Java backend built on Spring Boot, a Python-based AI service, and AWS infrastructure running across multiple regions.
-We ship on a bi-weekly release cadence and hold ourselves to ISO 27001 and SOC 2 compliance.

-We're building **VIA**, our AI assistant for mission-critical operations, designed to help teams find information and act on it faster.

 ## Working With Us

 We're a team of about 130 people across three continents, and we're growing.
 If you're interested in joining us, check out our [careers page](https://veoci.com/about/careers/).